JoeShans21/comp423-course-notes/docs/tutorials/go-setup.md

 !!!
 Tip
     - This uses the Go base image provided by Microsoft.
-    - The golang.go extension adds helpful debugging and code navigation features
+    - The golang.go extension adds helpful debugging and code navigation features.

 Save the file and reopen the project in the Dev Container: